QafooLabs/TimePlanner/README.md

     ant serve

 The open the URL echoed on the command line, and you should be fine.
 All required project initializations should already be included.
+The prerequisites for this projects are:

+* PHP >= 5.5

+* A running CouchDB server

 ## Testing